Improving well-being and quality of life not only for the individual, but for the whole society

 Many people would consider this an unattainable goal, whereas in fact it is fully within our reach when you consider that the square root of 1% of the population is just over 800.
 Any large corporation could potentially have a section of the workforce trained in the TM-Sidhi programme.
 This will not only provide an improved quality of life and health for the participants and increased efficiency for the organisation as a whole, through the many well-researched benefits of Transcendental Meditation.
 It will also produce a beneficial effect on the quality of life of the whole nation, through the coherence-creating influence of a large group of TM meditators.

-The spreading of orderliness or coherence through society has been named the Maharishi Effect, in honour of Maharishi Mahesh Yogi, the founder of Transcendental Meditation, who had predicted this effect as early as the 1960s.
+The spreading of orderliness and coherence through society has been named the Maharishi Effect, in honour of Maharishi Mahesh Yogi, the founder of Transcendental Meditation, who had predicted this effect as early as the 1960s.

 A new book, An Antidote to Violence: evaluating the evidence, was published in June 2020.
 Written with the layman in mind, this well-researched and highly readable book makes a convincing case for the Maharishi Effect.

-An Antidote to Violence
+An Antidote to Violence: evaluating the evidence

 by Barry Spivack & Patricia Saunders